History of FC Dinamo București

 Dinamo is one of the two most successful football teams in Romania, having won 18 Romanian Liga I titles, 13 Romanian Cups and 2 Romanian Supercups.
-They became the first Romanian team to reach the European Champions' Cup semifinals in 1983–84.

 Foundation and early years

 On 14 May 1948, "Unirea Tricolor MAI" — newly entered, in January 1948, under the umbrella of the Communist regime's Internal Affairs Ministry — merged with "Ciocanul București" and formed "Dinamo București", the sporting club representing the above-mentioned institution.
 The people who contributed at the foundation of the club were the Minister of Internal Affairs, Teohari Georgescu and the Jewish brothers Alexandru and Turi Vogl.

 Until the end of the championship, Dinamo was going to be represented by two teams: "Ciocanul" ("Hammer"), named "Dinamo A" and "Unirea Tricolor MAI", known as "Dinamo B" (this last one relegating, at the end of the football season, into the Divizia B).
 Starting with 1950, Dinamo A was separated from Dinamo B, the latter being transferred first to Braşov, then to Cluj-Napoca, and eventually, in 1958, being moved to Bacău, where it became FCM Bacău.

 The "Dinamo" name was used for the very first time on 1 May 1948.
 Nevertheless, the real debut of Dinamo was on the 1947–48 Divizia A edition (finishing 8th).
 Some of the team's players were Ambru, Angelo Niculescu, Teodorescu, Șiclovan, Bartha, Sârbu.
 On 14 July 1948 Dinamo played its first international match against Zidnice (Czechoslovakia): 4 to 1 for the red-whites.
 22 August will remain a reference date for Dinamo's football, representing the debut of Dinamo Bucharest in the first national Division.
 The pioneers were, among others, Titus Ozon, Lăzăreanu, Farkaș.
 The team's first coach was Coloman Braun-Bogdan.
 At the end of the '48–'49 edition, Angelo Niculescu retires, dedicating himself to the coaching career rewarded later with great victories with Dinamo and with the national team.
 In 1950, new football players arrived at Dinamo: Nicolae Dumitru, Băcuț I.

 The current Dinamo Stadium was inaugurated on 14 October 1951.
 The first match: Dinamo-Locomotiva Timişoara 1–0.
 Dinamo finished runner-up in the 1951–52 and 1952–53 seasons.
 Also in 1953, Dinamo played the Final of the Romanian Cup: 0–2 with Metalul Reşiţa.

 In 1955, Dinamo won their first championship.
 With Angelo Niculescu as head coach, Dinamo impressed mainly in the offensive, with an attack formed by Ene I, Neagu and Suru.
 The defense, with players like Băcuț I, Băcuț II, Szökő, Călinoiu, was the best in the championship – only 19 goals received.

 In the fall of 1956, the team make its debut in the European Champion Clubs' Cup (competition created a year before).
 Dinamo was the first Romanian team to play in the European competitions.
 The debut game was played on 26 August 1956, in front of 32,000 spectators.
 Dinamo defeated Galatasaray with 3–1.
 In the second leg, Dinamo lost in Istanbul with 1–2, and moved forward.